West Virginia University

 West Virginia University (WVU) is a public land-grant research university with its main campus in Morgantown, West Virginia, United States.
 Its other campuses are those of the West Virginia University Institute of Technology in Beckley, West Virginia University Potomac State College in Keyser, and clinical campuses for the university's medical school at the Charleston Area Medical Center and Eastern Campus in Martinsburg.
 WVU Extension Service provides outreach with offices in all 55 West Virginia counties.

-Enrollment for the fall 2024 semester was 23,643 for the main campus, while enrollment across all three non-clinical campuses was 25,998.
-The Morgantown campus offers more than 350 bachelor's, master's, doctoral, and professional degree programs throughout 13 colleges and schools, including that state's only law and dental schools.
+Enrollment for the fall 2025 semester was 23,532 for the main campus, while enrollment across all three campuses was 26,046.
+The Morgantown campus offers more than 350 bachelor's, master's, doctoral, and professional degree programs throughout 13 colleges and schools, including the West Virginia's only law and dental schools.
 Faculty and alumni include 27 Truman Scholars, 53 Goldwater Scholars, 116 Gilman Scholars, 82 Fulbright Scholars, 29 Boren Scholars, and 25 Rhodes Scholars, along with 41 National Science Foundation Graduate Research Fellowships.